tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/270-mastery-assessment-pedagogy.md

 slug: mastery_assessment_pedagogy
 ---
 ## Intent
-Elegantly combine backward design with mastery learning for skill-based courses.
+Elegantly combine backward design with mastery learning and grading for equity for skill-based courses.